ptcalex/thingworx-9.1/README.md

 Edit `service-install.ps1` and update the Apache Tomcat ports in the TAILORING section.

-# Change the default passwords
+# Tailor the platform settings file

+Edit `platform-settings.json`:
-Edit `platform-settings.json` to change the default passwords.
+- change the default passwords
+- change DB connection details

 # Run the provisioning script